 2. Numbness or tingling in leg, foot or groin

 Sciatica bothersomeness index

-3. Weakness in leg or foot , for example difficulty in lifting of foot.
+3. Weakness in leg or foot, for example, difficulty in the lifting of a foot.

 4. Back or leg pain while sitting